Over 400 knives surrendered

 Detective Chief Inspector Craig McWhinnie said: “We are very pleased with the response we’ve had from the public to this knife amnesty.
 People have taken the time and trouble to hand in potentially dangerous items, for which we thank them all, and which will now be safely destroyed.

 “People who carry knives for no good reason risk arrest.
 If a knife is used in a confrontation the balance of probability is that the person carrying it is highly likely to be injured from it themselves.”

-Additional activities include school visits by neighbourhood officers in South Devon, police officers and PCSOs visiting secondary schools and youth clubs in Plymouth to talk about knife crime and, in the Exeter, East and Mid Devon area, metal detecting wands will be used at various licensed premises.
+Activities in addition to secure collection bins at police enquiry offices included police officers and PCSOs visiting secondary schools and youth clubs in Plymouth to talk about knife crime and, in the Exeter, East and Mid Devon area, metal detecting wands used at various licensed premises over two weekends.

 Author ID: 5